qzq92/Building_Generative_AI_Powered_Applications_IBM/README.md

 2. Expect text output issues for non latin characters due to browser limitation of language support limitation by the model or your computer.

+3. It will take sometime for text and audio output to generate if you are using CPU.

 ## Programming languages/tools involved
 - Python